tahseenminhaz/medmnist-classification/README.md

 - **Protocol-based contracts** : components are independently replaceable without inheritance coupling. `src/schemas.py` defines `DataModule`, `ModelFactory`, and `TrainerAPI` as Python Protocols.
 Trainer, data module, and model factory know nothing about each other.

-- **Config-driven augmentation** : Single YAML controls the full experiment (dataset, augmentation, model, hyperparameters, device), keeping experiment changes out of source code.
+- **Config-driven augmentation** : single YAML controls the full experiment (dataset, augmentation, model, hyperparameters, device), keeping experiment changes out of source code.
 Also easier to couple with MLOps tools.

+- **MLflow experiment tracking** : every run logs the full config, per-epoch metrics, and artifacts (checkpoints, confusion matrices) to a local MLflow store.

 - **Model Selection**: `Resnet-18` is used for its strong transfer learning ability in small medical images.
-A lightweight `SimpleCNN` is available as an alternative.
+A lightweight CNN is available as an alternative.

 ## Tradeoffs

+- **No cross-run model selection**: each training run saves its own best checkpoint, and serving points to a fixed path.
+The best model across runs must be selected manually.
+With more time, MLflow's model registry could promote the top-performing run's checkpoint that the serving layer loads automatically.
-- No learning rate scheduler : fixed LR works for short runs; a cosine or step scheduler would help for longer training.
+- **No learning rate scheduler**: fixed LR works for short runs.
+A cosine or step scheduler would improve convergence on longer training and could be added as another config option.
-- No early stopping : would add for larger experiments to avoid wasted compute.
+- **No early stopping**: training always runs for the full epoch count.
+Adding patience-based early stopping would avoid wasted compute on larger experiments.
-- Normalization uses fixed 0.5/0.5 rather than data specific statistics
+- **Normalization uses fixed 0.5/0.5**: rather than dataset-specific statistics.
+Computing channel means/stds from the training set during `prepare_data` would be more accurate.